 Stevie Wonder serenaded Ali's guests at the boxer's birthday.

 Muhammad Ali with his daughters Laila (9 months) and Hanna (2 years and 5 months) at Grosvenor House.

 December 19, 1978.
 Frank Tewkesbury/Evening Standard/Getty Images

 9 of 45

 Ali dodges a punch by Joe Frazier during their heavyweight title fight at Madison Square Garden.
 Frazier won the fight and became heavyweight champion of the world by winning a unanimous 15-round decision.

 March 8, 1971.
 New York, New York.Bettmann/Getty Images

 10 of 45

 Ali jumps rope while watching himself in mirror to motivate himself, during training for his fight against Joe Frazier.

 1971.John Shearer/The LIFE Picture Collection/Getty Images

 11 of 45

-Ali retained his heavyweight world champion title when he beating British boxer Brian London — in London — in the third round.
+Ali retained his heavyweight world champion title when he beat British boxer Brian London — in London — in the third round.